-- Know how much sunlight every part of your garden receives during different times of day.
+- Know how much sunlight every part of your garden receives during different times of the day.

 - Know how water moves around your garden, where does it drain, and how often you get rain in your area.